terraform-google-modules/terraform-google-project-factory/docs/upgrading_to_fabric_project_v5.0.md

-# Upgrading to Project Factory v4.1
+# Upgrading to the Fabric Project module v5.0

 **This document only applies to the `fabric-project` module.
 If you use the main module or other submodules, you can stop reading now.**

-The v4.1 release of the `fabric-project` module is a backwards incompatible release, changing how Google Project Services (APIs) are managed.
+The v5.0 release of the `fabric-project` module is a backwards incompatible release, changing how Google Project Services (APIs) are managed.

 ## Migration instructions